ovh/ai-training-examples/jobs/neuralangelo/README.md

 > ovhai bucket object upload neuralangelo-experiments-lego@NEURALANGELO .
 > ```
 >
-> Note: As a bucket shall be unique in an S3 region, the Makefile uses the current username in the bucket name (`experiments` in this example).
+> Note: As a bucket shall be unique in an S3 compatible region, the Makefile uses the current username in the bucket name (`experiments` in this example).
 >

 #### Extract pictures from the video